CarolinaFrias/Getting-and-Cleaning-Data---Course-Project/README.md

 Getting-and-Cleaning-Data---Course-Project
 ==========================================
-This repository hosts the R code and for the Data Science's track course "Getting and Cleaning Data".
+This repository hosts the R code for the Data Scientist's track course "Getting and Cleaning Data".
 The dataset being used is: Human Activity Recognition Using Smartphones

 ##Files